MobiLLMs/MobiLLMs.github.io/_pages/about.md

 layout: about
 title: Call for Participation
 permalink: /
-subtitle: Workshop on Mobile Computing with Large Language Models, Co-located with <a href="https://www.sigmobile.org/mobisys/2024/">MobiSys 2024</a>
+subtitle: Workshop on Mobile Computing with Large Language Models, Co-located with <a href="https://www.sigmobile.org/mobisys/2024/">MobiSys 2024</a>, June 7, 2024, Tokyo, Japan

 profile:
   align: right